George Mason University

 Coordinator: Estela Blaisten-Barojas

 This series of colloquia is related to the research activities of the Computational Materials Science Center.
-Recent topics of interest in condensed matter, physics, and chemistry are presented weekly by speakers both internal and external to GMU.
-This activity is part of the Computational Materials and Chemical Science and Computational Physics components of the doctoral program in Computational Sciences and Informatics.
-Students interested in obtaining one credit for their attendance can register in CSI 898.
+Recent topics of interest in computational approaches in condensed matter, physical chemistry, informatics, and nanoscience are presented weekly by speakers both internal and external to GMU.
+This activity is part of the Computational Materials and Physical Chemistry Sciences and Computational Physics components of the doctoral program in Computational Sciences and Informatics.
+Students interested in obtaining one credit for their attendance can register in CSI 898-001.

 Seminars are held on Mondays at 4:30 PM in Room 301 of Research I, except as noted.
 Coffee and refreshments are served when funds are available.
 New visitors may find directions to reach our Fairfax campus.